Pwnagotchi-Unofficial/Pwnagotchi.org/content/customization/index.md

 ## Custom Faces Mod

 This is a nice way to start modifying your pwnagotchi.
-This modifications **allows you to use images** instead of the standart string faces.
+This modification **allows you to use images** instead of the standard text faces.
 The [mod](https://github.com/roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD) has been made by [Rodrigo](https://github.com/roodriiigooo). **Make sure to check out his amazing work.**

 ### 📑 Get Started